KennyTill/console-of-hanoi/README.md

-hanoi-forms
+Console Of Hanoi
 ===========

-A winforms version of towers of hanoi.
+A console version of Towers of Hanoi, written in c#.

+use the 1, 2 and 3 keys to move the disks onto another peg.